 The microphone's noise handling performance is sub-par.
 The mic struggles to separate ambient noise and actual recorded speech.
 This means that these headphones will only be suited for phone calls in a very quiet environment.

-We measured just over 4 hours of continuous playback time on a single charge, which is slightly disappointing as they're advertised to offer 6 hours.
+The EarFun Free have a mediocre battery performance.
+Their battery lasts for just over four hours of continuous playback on a single charge, which is slightly disappointing as they're advertised to last for six hours.
+However, battery performance can vary with real-life use, so your experience may vary.
 On the upside, they have a standby mode after being idle for a few minutes.
-Also, the charging case holds about four additional charges, which is good.
+Also, the charging case holds about four additional charges.

 The EarFun Free don't have any dedicated companion app for customization options.

 The EarFun Free have adequate Bluetooth connectivity.
 They have a good line of sight range, so you shouldn't have any issues, especially if you usually keep your source near you.
 However, they have very noticeable latency, meaning they won't be ideal for watching video content.
 On the upside, you might get better overall performance if your source also supports Bluetooth 5.0.